RyoLee/blog/content/post/homelab-ros-ospf.md

 # - Put script under /system scripts giving "read,write,ftp" policy access.       #
 #   For 6.29 and older "test" policy is also needed.                    #
 # - Add script to /system scheduler using it's name in "on-event"       #
-# - Requires at least RouteROS 6.44beta75 for multiple header support   #
+# - Requires at least RouterOS 6.44beta75 for multiple header support   #
 #                                                                       #
 #              Credits for Samuel Tegenfeldt, CC BY-SA 3.0              #
 #                        Modified by kiler129                           #